 The sustained support to Priority Schools is designed to fundamentally alter their current direction or performance.
 Because of this and the discussion in Section 2.A.i., a Priority school will exit Priority status when it demonstrates that it is making significant progress in improving student achievement on the Maryland State Assessment.
-A Priority school must advance two (2) strands or more on the Maryland School Progress Index or fall within Strand 2 on the School Progress Index.
+In order to exit priority status, a Priority school must 1) advance two (2) strands or more on the Maryland School Progress Index or fall within Strand 2 on the School Progress Index and maintain that status for two consecutive years; and, 2) May not be in the bottom 5% of Title I schools or Title I eligible schools .
 Should Maryland identify Title I high schools or Title I eligible high schools in the future, an additional exit component would include a graduation rate of 70% or above for two consecutive years.
+A school may also exit priority status if it is no longer a Title I school.